AI-Unicamp/Benchmarking-SDGG-Models/README.md

 cd /workspace/diffusestylegesture/
 ```

-### Download the models needed to the Gestures Generation
+### Download the models pre-trained needed to the Gestures Generation

 1. Download files of DiffuseStyleGesture's pre-trained models from [google cloud](https://drive.google.com/drive/folders/1V83X4ZNYQZ_u5A1hKW8Tr9_4cui22TNw?usp=sharing).
 Put this two files inside of "DiffuseStyleGesture/BEAT-TWH-main/mydiffusion_beat_twh/TWH_mymodel4_512_v0/"
 - Nota: If you want retrain and get your own checkpoints, you can go to the [DiffuseStyleGesture+](https://github.com/YoungSeng/DiffuseStyleGesture/tree/master/BEAT-TWH-main) repository and run the steps.